0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 ## How to register your node for oracle service

-To join a deposit and withdrawal oracle first you have to register your interest in joining one.
+To join a deposit or withdrawal oracle first you have to register your interest in joining one.
 This can be done in [Browser](https://browser.partisiablockchain.com/blocks) from the **Jobs** section of the [Node operation menu](https://browser.partisiablockchain.com/node-operation).
 This section should show that 25K MPC are already allocated as stake for running a [baker node](../pbc-fundamentals/dictionary.md#baker-node).